citp/privacy-policy-historical/l/la/law/lawcrossing.com.md

 ---|---
 LawCrossing complies with the EU Safe Harbor framework as set forth by the Department of Commerce regarding the collection, use, and retention of data from the European Union.

-If you have questions or concerns regarding this statement, you should first contact our Consumer Privacy Department by email at [privacy@lawcrossing.com](mailto:privacy@lawcrossing.com), you may also contact us by phone at 800.973.1177, or by regular mail at 175 South Lake Avenue, Suite 200, Pasadena, CA, 91101.
+If you have questions or concerns regarding this statement, you should first contact our Consumer Privacy Department by email at [privacy@lawcrossing.com](mailto:privacy@lawcrossing.com), you may also contact us by phone at 626-243-1801, or by regular mail at 202 S Lake Ave, Unit 250, Pasadena, CA 91101.

 If you do not receive acknowledgment of your inquiry, or if your inquiry is not satisfactorily addressed, you should then contact TRUSTe through the TRUSTe Watchdog Dispute Resolution Process (<http://www.truste.org/consumers/watchdog_complaint.php>).
 TRUSTe will serve as a liaison with the Web site to resolve your concerns.